 - Although you receive excellent reviews at work, you are consistently passed over for a promotion in favor of a less-qualified employee of a different race.

 - You are being compensated less than white employees who do the same work that you do.

 - When your employer downsizes, the majority of employees who are laid off are minorities.

 - Your company’s most valuable clients are always assigned to non-minority employees.

 - A colleague makes a discriminatory remark masked as a compliment, such as, “Asians are really good with numbers.”

 - During a job interview, an employer asks you questions about your race.
 Afterwards, you are not hired for the position.

 - Your boss harshly reprimands you for a mistake; another employee of a different race recently made the same one and did not face the same negative consequences.

-If you believe that somebody at work is unlawfully discriminating against you, consider keeping a journal.
-An accurate record of the context and content of each incident can help you if you decide to file a complaint with a government agency or file a lawsuit.
-Because discrimination is often subtle, it may be difficult to determine whether you have a valid complaint.
-The experienced lawyers at Akin Law Group can help you better understand how your case will be viewed in court.
+If you believe that somebody at work is unlawfully discriminating against you due to your race or color, consider keeping a journal.
+An accurate record of the context and content of each incident can help you if you decide to file a EEOC complaint with a government agency or file a race discrimination lawsuit.
+Because race / color discrimination is often subtle, it may be difficult to determine whether you have a valid complaint.
+The experienced race discrimination lawyers at Akin Law Group can help you better understand how your race discrimination case will be viewed in a court of law.